deepanshs/csdmpy/docs/source/examples/2D{2}-datasets/2D{2}-datasets.rst

     >>> print(x[1].coordinates[:5])
     [-2.     -1.9375 -1.875  -1.8125 -1.75  ] cm

 respectively.
-The components of the dependent variable are of a vector dataset.
-This is also seen from the :attr:`~csdmpy.DependentVariable.quantity_type` attribute of the corresponding dependent variable instance.
+In this example, the components of the dependent variable are vectors as seen from the :attr:`~csdmpy.dependent_variables.DependentVariable.quantity_type` attribute of the corresponding dependent variable instance.

 .. doctest::